• Skip to primary navigation

 2. Campbell Hausfeld WS099001AV – Most Portable Welder

-The Campbell Hausfeld WS099001AV is the next best welder for beginners in this review, and for a good reason!
-Reviewers have commented about how they were able to use the welder with zero to little training.Arc Stick Welder Set up is a breeze; take it out of the package and plug it in.
+Set up is a breeze; take it out of the package and plug it in.
 When we tested it, we noticed the ease of use as well.
 It is a capable little welder that is great for hobby welders and DIY enthusiasts.

 The rods that come with the Campbell Hausfeld WS099001AV work really well.
 While using the welder, we particularly enjoyed the quality of jobs we got from using them.
-The welding kit comes with a helmet.
-Although it is cool, we couldn’t really get any welding done with them.
-Therefore, it would be smarter to invest in another helmet.
-We got an auto-darkening helmet, and the whole welding experience was enhanced.

-The Campbell Hausfeld WS099001AV draws just 15 Amps – 20 Amps, therefore, you can use it on a small power source.
+The Campbell Hausfeld WS099001AV draws just 15 Amps – 20 Amps; therefore, you can use it on a small power source.
 Furthermore, it has a 20% duty cycle at 50 Amps.
 While this isn’t groundbreaking, it is a nice feature for a welder at this price.

 To protect you and to enhance durability, this welder comes with a thermal overload protection system.
 Thus when it gets too hot, it cuts out the power.
 Click here to see the best price.